+It’s tempting to enumerate every new feature and capability.
+Don’t do this.
 Introduce one concept per tooltip.
 Information overload trains users to ignore similarly-presented content in the future.

 Introduce features at the moment users need them, instead of firehosing them on first launch.
 Relevant and timely content is more likely to be understood and retained.